Afridocs/GLBackend/docs/Modules.md

     def do_notify():
         """
-        Called by the task handler, perform the notification
+        Called by the task handler, perform the notification, this option is called once for every receivers configured
+        """

+    def notification_complete():
+        """
+        Called when the last receiver has been handled, useful to execute cleanup
         """

     def get_log():
         """
         The log are collected in Notification superclass, and returned